lime-rt/lime/doc/usermanual.rst

       density[n] = f(x,y,z);
     }

-LIME can at present only deal with 7 collision partners (CPs), namely those listed in the LAMDA database.
+LIME can at present deal with 20 collision partners (CPs).
+(Note that there are only 7 listed in the LAMDA database.)
 In most cases, a single density profile will suffice.
 Note that the number of returned density function values no longer has to be the same as the number of CPs listed in the moldata file(s) so long as the user sets values for the collPartIds parameter; but if this parameter is not supplied, and the numbers are different, LIME may not be able to match the CPs associated with each density value to those in the moldata file(s).
 Note also that moldata CPs for which there is no matching density will be ignored.

 The density is a number density, that is, the number of molecules of the respective CP per unit volume (in cubic meters, not cubic centimeters).